MicrosoftDocs/quantum-docs-pr/articles/user-guide/libraries/standard/control-flow.md

 # ms.technology: tech-name-from-white-list
 ---

-# Higher-Order Control Flow #
+# Higher-order control flow #

-One of the primary roles of the standard library is to make it easier to express high-level algorithmic ideas as [quantum programs](https://en.wikipedia.org/wiki/Quantum_programming).
+One of the primary roles of the Q# standard library is to make it easier to express high-level algorithmic ideas as [quantum programs](xref:microsoft.quantum.guide.basics).
-Thus, the Q# canon provides a variety of different flow control constructs, each implemented using partial application of functions and operations.
+Thus, the Q# canon provides a variety of different flow control constructs, each implemented using [partial application](xref:microsoft.quantum.glossary#partial-application) of functions and operations.

-Jumping immediately into an example, consider the case in which one wants to construct a "CNOT ladder" on a register:
+As an example, consider the case in which one wants to construct a "CNOT ladder" on a register:

 ```qsharp
 let nQubits = Length(register);